digitallyinduced/ihp/Guide/package-management.markdown

     haskellEnv
 ```

 Run `nix-shell` to see that your project still builds fine.
-After that run `make -B .envrc` to rebuild the dev env used by IHP.
-Now you can run `./start` again to start the dev server.
+After that run `make -B .envrc` to rebuild the development environment used by IHP.
+Now you can run `./start` again to start the development server.
 The `mmark` can now be used as expected:

 ```bash
 nix-shell